Take A Walk in My Flip Flops:Travel Blog

 Things to do in the Outer Banks, North Carolina

 If you’re looking for some of the freshest seafood in the OBX give Captain George’s a try.
 This is a local favorite for all you can eat seafood and includes crab legs on the buffet.
-Captain George’s is about a 25 min drive North to Kill Devil Hills.

 The towns of Nags Head and Kill Devil Hills are a quick drive North and have many grocery stores and restaurants to choose from as well as plenty of shopping.
-The Bodie Lighthouse is also, a few miles up the street from the OI campground as well as one of my favorite NC beaches Coquina beach.
-A further drive North for a day trip and one can visit the quaint town of Duck, the Currituck Beach Lighthouse or even go see the wild horses of Corolla on a horse adventure or hop on an atv and ride the dunes.
+The Bodie Lighthouse is also, a few miles up the street from the OI campground as well as one of my favorite NC beaches Coquina Beach.
+A further drive North for a day trip and one can visit the quaint town of Duck, the Currituck Beach Lighthouse, or even go see the wild horses of Corolla on a horse adventure or hop on an ATV and ride the dunes.

 Bodie Lighthouse